wpilibsuite/allwpilib/design-docs/opmodes.md

 One or two drop-down selectors are added to this main screen.
 One selector is displayed in teleop, auto, and test modes; two selectors (one for auto and one for teleop) is displayed in match mode (either manually selected by clicking "match," or when the DS is FMS-attached).

-The drop-down lists have the modes (as defined by user code) organized into groups, similar to the below.
-The groups and modes are sorted.
+The drop-down lists have the opmodes (as defined by user code) organized into groups, similar to the below.
+The groups and opmodes are sorted.

 ![Combo box with groups](https://i.sstatic.net/4Cmfk.gif)

-Only the routines appropriate to the mode are shown in the corresponding list.
-For example, if the "Test" option is selected, a single drop-down list with only test modes listed will be shown.
+Only the opmodes appropriate to the selected mode are shown in the corresponding list.
+For example, if the "Test" option is selected, a single drop-down list with only test opmodes listed will be shown.

 ## Robot Code User-Facing API